brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 The description "3-level multi-plane Clos fabric with east-west inter-plane links" is quite a mouthful.
 Let's take that apart to see what it really means:

- * **3-level**: There are 3 levels in the topology: leaf routers, spine routers, and superspine routers (also known as top-of-fabric routers).
+ * **3-level**: There are 3 levels in the topology: leaf nodes, spine nodes, and superspine nodes (also known as top-of-fabric nodes).

- * **multi-plane**: The superspine routers are devided into multiple indendent "planes".
-This is typically done when the superspine routers don't have enough ports to connect to each spine router.
+ * **multi-plane**: The superspine nodes are devided into multiple indendent "planes".
+This is typically done when the superspine nodes don't have enough ports to connect to each spine node.
 The reason these are called "planes" becomes more clear when you look at the equivalent 3-dimensional diagram below.
 In this 3D diagram we have a blue, a brown, and a green plane.

- * **with east-west interplane links**: This means that the superspine routers in different planes are connected to each other using east-west links.
+ * **with east-west interplane links**: This means that the superspine nodes in different planes are connected to each other using east-west links.
 (These links are not shown in the 3D diagram further below.)
-The east-west links between the superspine routers are only used for RIFT control-plane messages (LIE, TIE, TIRE, and TIDE messages) and not for data-plane traffic.
+The east-west links between the superspine nodes are only used for RIFT control-plane messages (LIE, TIE, TIRE, and TIDE messages) and not for data-plane traffic.
    In general these east-west inter-plane links are not mandatory, but the negative disaggregation feature only works if these links are present.